CIEE-Living-Data-Project/Fall2022_Super/output/ReadMe.txt

-This output is a simple graph.
+## Laura Super
+## September 28, 2022
+The output includes pre-registration and manuscript with graph.